MicrosoftDocs/architecture-center/contributing-to/reference-architectures.md

 3. N-tier architecture
 4. Multi-region n-tier architecture

 In other cases, the series contains a set of recommended alternatives for a single scenario.
+In that case, we include additional guidance to help customers select which reference architecture meets their needs.
 For example:

 1. Hybrid network with VPN Gateway
 2. Hybrid network with ExpressRoute

 ## Principles

 - **Real**.
-A reference architecture (RA) shows an architecture that a customer can deploy today on Azure.
+A reference architecture shows an architecture that a customer can deploy today on Azure.

 - **Concrete**.
 Our reference architectures show specific Azure services, as opposed to logical components such as "data store" or "stream processing."